in the news

-But today, there is at least one area where aligning a company’s civic responsibility with its fiscal responsibility is easy: energy.
+But today, there is at least one area where aligning a company’s civic responsibility with its fiscal responsibility is easy: clean energy.

 As more than half the Fortune 100 has already discovered, renewable energies, like solar, are among the cleanest and cheapest available — while also being just what your employees, your community and the larger world want and need.